Egezenn/OpenDotaGuides/readme.md

 2. Select the default guide in game
 3. Have fun!

-## Local installation
+## Local compilation

-Assuming you already have python and git installed:
+Assuming you already have python (I'm currently using python3.11, change version if needed) and git installed:

 1. `git clone https://github.com/Egezenn/ScrapedDotaGuides.git`
 2. `cd ScrapedDotaGuides`